mmtekin/atp-tennis-predictor-analysis/README.md

 ### Data Cleaning Process

-The data cleaning process involved several sophisticated transformations to prepare the ATP match data for analysis:
+My data cleaning process involved several sophisticated transformations to prepare the ATP match data for analysis:

 1. **Elo Rating Computation**
    - Implemented a dynamic Elo rating system for all players
    - Processed matches chronologically to maintain accurate rating progression
-   - Initial rating of 1500 for new players
+   - Initial rating set to 1500, following the standard Elo convention where 1500 represents an average skill level
-   - Ratings update after each match using standard Elo formula with k=32
+   - Ratings updated after each match using the standard Elo formula: R_new = R_old + K * (Actual - Expected)
+   - Used K-factor of 32 to balance rating responsiveness with stability

 2. **Data Restructuring**
    - Transformed the original match-centric format to a player-centric format
    - Each match was split into two rows to represent both perspectives (winner and loser)
-   - This doubled our dataset size but provides balanced training data for our prediction model
+   - This doubled my dataset size but provides balanced training data for my prediction model

 3. **Feature Engineering**
    - Converted tournament dates to datetime format